Soton-CompGen/LDMAP/README.md

 ####

-For convenience, the Perl script `ldmap_to_csv.pl` is provided to convert the `.map` file to CSV format for downstream analyses if desired.
+For convenience, the Perl script `ldmap_to_csv.pl` is provided to convert the `.ldmap` file to CSV format for downstream analyses if desired.

 Bibliography